theAgingApprentice/DougLessonPlan/README.md

 ## Lesson 1: Hello World
 Goal:
-Write a program that writes "hello world" to the Arduino console.
+Write a program that send the "end of start" in the setup() function and "hello world" in loop() function to the Arduino console.

 New things to learn:
 1. Arduino code structure.